Threshold

 Connection is fragile.

-And it is also learnable.
+And it is learnable.

 I’ve always experienced emotion like music.

-Not as a metaphor, but as lived structure: tension, release, dissonance, resolution, silence that means something... and silence that does something.
-Long before I could articulate emotional harm, I could feel when a phrase didn’t resolve, when an interaction leaned forward and never quite came back.
+Long before I could articulate emotional harm, I could feel when a phrase didn’t resolve — when an interaction leaned forward and never quite returned.

 I approached it like music theory.

+Music theory doesn’t tell you what a piece means.
 It explains why certain structures create tension, why others restore balance, and why unresolved phrases leave the body leaning forward.

 Tone works the same way.